 "Traffic congestion has increased so much in virtually every metropolitan area that two-hour commutes now are routine.
 Attempts to alleviate the problem by constructing more highways almost always have led to more sprawl and, eventually, more congestion." -Jim Miara

-COMPONENTS OF TRANSIT ORIENTED DESIGN
+COMPONENTS OF TRANSIT ORIENTED DEVELOPMENT

 BENEFITS OF TOD